joomengine/jcb-documentation/078-How-to-Add-a-Form-to-a-Site-View.md

 > [00:30:00](https://www.youtube.com/watch?v=UVICsD82oWk&t=00h30m00s)

-By following these steps, you can safely and efficiently add forms to your JCB Site Views—leveraging Joomla’s MVC structure and JCB’s automation while maintaining security and clean architecture.
+By following these steps, you can safely and efficiently add forms to your JCB Site Views—leveraging Joomla's MVC structure and JCB's automation while maintaining security and clean architecture.